auth0/express-openid-connect/README.md

-This is an experimental and opinionated middleware for expressjs to handle authentication with openid connect.
+This is an opinionated middleware for expressjs to handle authentication with openid connect.

 This module exposes two middlewares: